 Google Ads, formerly AdWords, is not the only platform on which an HVAC contractor can buy ads.
 Companies can also utilize social media advertising, specifically on Facebook, Instagram, & YouTube.
 Like Google Ads, maximizing ad campaigns on social media is a seasonal cat & mouse game.
 Your goal as a contractor is to maximize your financial resources to produce the most significant ROI.

 The bottom line is what matters to most companies, and efficient deployment of marketing dollars holds the most significant influence over your bottom line, whether that’s at the end of a month, quarter, or year.
-With intelligent PPC management that considers season, supply, & demand, the sky’s the limit for heating & cooling professionals.
+With intelligent PPC management considering season, supply, & demand, the sky’s the limit for heating & cooling professionals.

 - Budget Efficiency: Make the best use of your marketing resources